michibo/feyntrop/README.md

 [feyntrop](//michaelborinsky.com/feyntrop)
 ==========================================

 **feyntrop** is a computer program to evaluate Feynman integrals.
-The core C++ integration code, written mainly by [Michael Borinsky](//michaelborinsky.com), is an update of the proof-of-concept implementation [tropical-feynman-quadrature](https://github.com/michibo/tropical-feynman-quadrature), which was published with the paper ['Tropical Monte Carlo quadrature for Feynman integrals'](//arxiv.org/abs/2008.12310). **feyntrop** can be used through a high-level [python](//python.org) interface, written by Henrik Munch.
+The core `C++` integration code, written mainly by [Michael Borinsky](//michaelborinsky.com), is an update of the proof-of-concept implementation [tropical-feynman-quadrature](https://github.com/michibo/tropical-feynman-quadrature), published with the paper ['Tropical Monte Carlo quadrature for Feynman integrals'](//arxiv.org/abs/2008.12310). **feyntrop** can be used through a high-level [Python](//python.org) interface, written by Henrik Munch.

 The whole **feyntrop** project  is managed  as [a github repository](//github.com/michibo/feyntrop/).
-Comments, bug-reports and pull-requests are very welcome.
+Comments, bug reports, and pull requests are very welcome.

-If **feyntrop** is helpful in your research, please cite, [M. Borinsky, H. J. Munch, F. Tellander: 'Tropical Feynman integration in the Minkowski regime', *Computer Physics Communications*, 292 (2023), 108874](//doi.org/10.1016/j.cpc.2023.108874) [arXiv:2302.08955](//arxiv.org/abs/2302.08955) as well as [M. Borinsky: 'Tropical Monte Carlo quadrature for Feynman integrals', Ann.
+If **feyntrop** is helpful in your research, please cite [M. Borinsky, H. J. Munch, F. Tellander: 'Tropical Feynman integration in the Minkowski regime', *Computer Physics Communications*, 292 (2023), 108874](//doi.org/10.1016/j.cpc.2023.108874) [arXiv:2302.08955](//arxiv.org/abs/2302.08955) as well as [M. Borinsky: 'Tropical Monte Carlo quadrature for Feynman integrals', Ann.
 Inst.
 Henri Poincaré Comb.
 Phys.
 Interact.
 10 (2023), no. 4, pp. 635–685](//doi.org/10.4171/AIHPD/158) [arXiv:2008.12310](//arxiv.org/abs/2008.12310).

-The implementation internally uses [Eigen](http://eigen.tuxfamily.org), OpenMP, the [xoshiro256+](http://prng.di.unimi.it/) random number generator and the [JSON for Modern C++](//github.com/nlohmann/json) library.
+The implementation internally uses [Eigen](http://eigen.tuxfamily.org), OpenMP, the [xoshiro256+](http://prng.di.unimi.it/) random number generator, and the [JSON for Modern C++](//github.com/nlohmann/json) library.

 Download
 --------